mit-rss/visual_servoing_tesse/README.md

 - Explaining the homography transformation.
 How do we convert pixels to plane coordinates?
 - Demonstrating and explaining performance controllers.
 Make sure you mention your method for tuning the controller gains for both parking and line-following.
 Hint: include error plots from **rqt_plot**
 - Demonstrating and explaining hough-transformations to extract the line from the dashed road line-dividers.

+### Lab Modules
+This lab has a lot in it, so we are encouraging parallelization by breaking up the components of the lab into 4 distinct modules, which you will combine together.
+Each module tackles an interesting problem in computer vision/controls.
+- Module 1: Cone Detection via Color Segmentation
+- Module 2: Homography Transformation of images to the world plane
+- Module 3: Cone Detection and Parking In Tesse
+- Module 4: Line Detection via Hough Transforms

+Here's how they fit together:
+In Module 1, you will learn a basic color detection algorithm to find objects in images and get familiar with some opencv funtions to identify a cone in images.

+In Module 2 you will learn how to transform a pixel coordinate to the frame of reference of the robot in the world!

+Now that you know how to find a cone in images and transform that coordinate to the real world, Module 3 involves developing a parking controller to navigate the tesse car to park in front of an orange cone in simulation.

+Finally, you're going to learn one additional feature detection algorithm in Module 4 for extracting lines from images and use your knowledge of homography and the same parking controller to follow a dashed lane line in simulation.
+You can see how each module builds on top of the previous one.

+### Computer Setup and Important Tesse Links
+For this lab, you will need Opencv3.
+The virtual machines already have it, but it likely needs to be updated to 3.4 and are missing the opencv-contrib package (this is where some propietary algorithms were moved to in opencv3).
+If you are running linux natively, depending on what you've done before you may or may not have the correct setup.
+Try running these commands as well, and the correct packages will install as needed.

+Steps:

+`sudo apt-get install python-pip`

+`pip install opencv-python==3.4.2.16`

+`pip install opencv-contrib-python==3.4.2.16`

+`pip install imutils`

+You will also need tesse set up.
+Refer to instructions in [TESSE setup handout](https://github.com/mit-rss/tesse_install) if you need a reminder.

+Make sure you checkout the `visual_servoing_tesse` branch of `tesse-ros-bridge` [here](https://github.mit.edu/rss/tesse-ros-bridge/tree/visual_servoing_tesse)!
+Spawn points will not work for this lab otherwise.

+Lastly, download the new most up to date executable for lab 4 [here]!(https://drive.google.com/drive/u/1/folders/18dQDeseaLYEjFnNGEQhOgWi1wMHtVmdu)
+**remember to update your IP addresses after you pull tesse-ros-bridge**

+Look at the tesse_install [handout](https://github.com/mit-rss/tesse_install) for a refresher on how to launch tesse if you need it.
+99% of networking issues will be resolved if you follow the steps in the handout, so please refer to it :).

+### Analysis:
+We are also looking for a bit more in terms of experimental analysis in the lab than we have in the past.
+We are, in particular, looking for analysis of your vision algorithm and the controller.

+Vision Analysis:
+We wrote some code to test the Intersection over Union (IOU) scores of your vision algorithms on the datasets provided.
+IOU is a measure of how accurate bounding boxes are, and is a choice metric for analysis of object detection algorithms (including for neural networks!).
+Go into **computer_vision/**  and run:

+`python cv_test.py cone`

+To test your algorithm against the cone dataset.
+Results will be outputted to a .csv file in **scores/**.
+Some images will not yield good results.
+This is expected, and we would like to know why the algorithm works/doesn't work for certain images in your writeup.

+Controller analysis:

+When you write the parking controller in Module 3, you will be publishing error messages.
+Now it’s time to use **rqt_plot** to generate some plots.
+Try running the following experiments:
+- Drive your car around in tesse (after launching the cone detector node) so the segmentation camera faces the cone from different locations and angles, then launch your parking controller.
+Your car should drive straight to the cone and stop in front of the cone.
+Show us plots of x-error and total-error over time, and be prepared to discuss.
+- Compare plots at different speeds, and see how error signals change with speed.

+Be able to explain why this controller works for line following as well, and demonstrate the working algorithm and what changes you had to make.

 # Nodes and Topics